Ribald of Middleham

 In his memory, “Comes Alanus Rufus” (Count Alan Rufus), his second son, donated property to Swavesey Abbey in Cambridgeshire, for the soul of “patris sui Eudonis comitis” (his father Count Eudes), by an undated charter witnessed by “…Ribaldus et Bardulfus fratres comitis…” (Ribald and Bardulf, brothers of Count Alan).

 RIBALD DE MIDDLEHAM was married to BEATRIX DE TAILLEBOIS, eldest daughter of Ivo the Taillebois and had children.
-A mid-15th century manuscript lists "Radulphum, Heruey … dictum Tailbois, Raynaldum … dictum Taylboys, Willelmum … dictum Tailbois" as the sons of "Ribaldus frater comitis" and his wife "Beatrix uxor Ribaldi"
+A mid-15th century manuscript lists "Radulphum, Heruey … dictum Tailbois, Raynaldum … dictum Taylboys, Willelmum … dictum Tailbois" as the sons of "Ribaldus frater comitis" and his wife "Beatrix uxor Ribaldi".

 RALPH (Radulphum) fitz RIBALD succeeded his father by 1130 [Pipe Roll 31 Henry I, 1929, p.27].

-Agatha 'de BRUS', daughter of Robert de Brus II. and Euphemia de Crosebi (Crosbj) of Aumale.
+He was married to Agatha 'de BRUS', daughter of Robert de Brus II. and Euphemia de Crosebi (Crosbj) of Aumale.
 [1145-1154] "Hoc est maritagium quod Robertus de Brus dedit Agathe filie sue in liberali maritagio quando eam Radulfo Ribaldi filio dedit, videlicet Ailewic in Hertenes ...", which states that Robert de Brus gave to Agatha, his daughter, when he gave her in marriage to Ralph son of Ribald, the manor of Elwick in Hartness (co.
 Durham).

-Ralph occasionally used the name 'Taillebois', WILLIAM FILS MALDRED was perhaps married to one of his and Agatha's possible daughters, but it cannot be verified for sure though, because none of Ralph's descendants used it later on.
+Because Ralph occasionally used the name 'Taillebois', WILLIAM FILS MALDRED was perhaps married to one of his and Agatha's possible daughters, but it cannot be verified for sure though, because none of Ralph's descendants used it later on.
 His family settled on eventually the surname 'Fitz Randolph' in the end.

+Ralph fitz Ribald held 15 knights' fees of the honour.
 He occurs among the principal tenants of count Stephen in Yorkshire at Michaelmas 1130 and about the same time witnessed the charter of count Stephen to Roald the constable.
 He witnessed charters of earl Alan, 1136-45 and charters of earl Conan, post 1156, 1159-71, and 1163-4.
 In 1159 he made a payment of 5 marks in Norfolk and Suffolk.
 In 1162 he paid half a mark for scrutage in Norfolk and Suffolk in 1165 he rendered account of 50 marks in Yorkshire and in 1168 half a mark in Norfolk and Suffolk for the aid for the marriage of the king's daughter.
 "At first sight it seems doubtful whether all these references relate to the same man but the cumulative evidence does not support any alternative suggestion."